 Ashlie Thornbury likes scary movies, eating pizzas with fancy toppings, planning Halloween parties and giving love to her two little girls, Zoe and Thea, and husband, Tim.
 She has two cats named Rudy and Park Ranger.

-She’s also a dedicated advocate for the American Brain Tumor Association in honor of her aunt, Amy, who died in 2006.
+She’s also a dedicated advocate for the ABTA in honor of her aunt, Amy, who died in 2006.
 More a sister than an aunt, Thornbury describes being overwhelmed and frightened when Amy was diagnosed with a brain tumor at age 37.
 “Amy passed on and forever lives in our hearts.”

 A year after her aunt’s death, Thornbury and her family came together to organize a walk in her memory, raising more than $5,000 that first year.